-The applicant must provide evidence by the July 1st prior to September registration that any and all conditions attached to the offer of admission have been satisfied.
+The applicant must provide evidence by a date stated in their letter of admission that any and all conditions attached to the offer of admission have been satisfied.
 The most common such conditions are (1) completion of a degree in process with satisfactory academic standing, (2) facility in the English language, and (3) the provision of original transcripts.
-Thus, where such conditions have been attached, the student must arrange for final transcripts of academic study, English language examination results, or evidence of competence in a theological language, as appropriate, to arrive in the GCTS Office by the July 1st deadline.
+Thus, where such conditions have been attached, the student must arrange for final transcripts of academic study, English language examination results, or evidence of competence in a theological language, as appropriate, to arrive in the GCTS Office by the stipulated deadline.
 Failure to fulfill conditions by the specified deadline will result in the automatic rescission of the offer of admission.